Instant Pot Hoppin’ John – create this classic Low country dish in next to no time in your pressure cooker!

 Also known as Carolina Peas and Rice, this is a very simple meal usually made with pork, rice and peas.
 It has been on the go for a very long time with the first recipe for Hoppin’ John appearing in Cookbooks as early as the 1840’s but slaves had been making some variation of pork, rice and peas for a long time before that.

 Hoppin’ John can be easily traced back to the Low Country of South Carolina before becoming popular all across the Southern United States.
 Where I live in Mississippi most people make it with Black Eyed Peas, but in South Carolina field peas are more commonly used.

 This post contains affiliate links

 What are the ingredients for Instant Pot Hoppin’ John?

 The main ingredients for Southern Style pressure cooker Hoppin’ John are typically rice, peas of some kind, usually black eyed peas or field peas, and some type of smoky salty meat to flavor the peas as they cook, such as ham hock or smoked turkey leg.

 I cooked my pressure cooker Hoppin’ John the first couple of times with ham hocks and while the flavor was very nice they didn’t yield much in the way of additional meat to mix in with the rice and peas, so this time around I cooked them with a smoked turkey leg and it was much better!

-My Pressure Cooker Hoppin' John is perfect any day of the year, but it is traditionally served on New Years Day with Collard Greens.
+A Perfect dish any day of the year but it is traditionally served on New Years Day with Collard Greens.

 QUICK COOK THE BLACK EYED PEAS